© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 On the connector that goes to the instrument cluster, shorting the yellow/other color wires to ground per the table above should indicate the gears as shown.
 (The ignition needs to be turned on when you do this.)

 If you determine that the GPI circuit board in the instrument cluster is the problem then this can be replaced as a separate part (Part 62111459238) without having to replace the entire instrument cluster assembly.
-There are two methods that can be used to replace the GPI circuit board.
+To replace the GPI circuit board:

 1 - Remove the instrument cluster from the bike.
 (Click here for instructions on how to remove the instrument cluster.)